African Romance: Extinction

+Al-Idrisi described the city of Gafsa in the 12th century:

+The city of Gafsa is a fine city, surrounded by a wall ...
+Its inhabitants are largely Berbers, and most of them speak the Latin-African tongue.

-wa-ahluhā mutabarbirūn wa-aktharuhum yatakallam bil-lisān al-laṭīnī al-ifrīqī) In the passage, Al-Idrisi mentions that "there is a fountain called al-ṭarmid", which could derive from therma ("hot bath".)
+In the passage, Al-Idrisi mentions that "there is a fountain called al-ṭarmid", which could derive from latin word therma ("hot bath".)

 There is also a possible reference to spoken Latin or African Romance in the 11th century, when the Rustamid governor Abu Ubayda Abd al-Hamid al-Jannawni was said to have sworn his oath of office in Arabic, Berber and in an unspecified "town language", which might be interpreted as a Romance variety; in the oath, the Arabic-rendered phrase bar diyyu could represent some variation of Latin per Deu(m) ("by God".)

 In their quest to conquer the Kingdom of Africa in the 12th century, the Normans were aided by the remaining Christian population of Tunisia, who some linguists, among them Vermondo Brugnatelli, argue had been speaking a Romance language for centuries.

 The final attestations of African Romance come from the Renaissance period.
 The 15th century Italian humanist Paolo Pompilio makes the most significant remarks on the language and its features, reporting that a Catalan merchant named Riaria who had lived in North Africa for thirty years told him that the villagers in the Aurès mountain region "speak an almost intact Latin and, when Latin words are corrupted, then they pass to the sound and habits of the Sardinian language".
-The 16th century geographer and diplomat Leo Africanus, who was born into a Muslim family in Granada and fled the Reconquista to Morocco, also says that the North Africans retained their own language after the Islamic conquest which he calls "Italian", which must refer to Romance.
+The 16th century geographer and diplomat Leo Africanus, who was born into a Muslim-Andalusi family in Granada and fled the Reconquista to Morocco, also says that North Africans retained their own language after the Islamic conquest which he calls "Italian", which must refer to Romance.
 A statement by Mawlā Aḥmad is sometimes interpreted as implying the survival of a Christian community in Tozeur into the eighteenth century, but this is unlikely; Prevost estimates that Christianity disappeared around the middle of the thirteenth century in southern Tunisia.